Stefan Hüfner

-Stefan Hüfner (July 2, 1935 in Löwenberg, Silesia – January 17, 2013 in Saarbrücken, Saarland) was a German experimental physicist specialized in solid-state physics and photoemission spectroscopy.
+Stefan Hüfner (July 2, 1935, in Löwenberg, Silesia – January 17, 2013, in Saarbrücken, Saarland) was a German experimental physicist specialized in solid-state physics and photoemission spectroscopy.

 Education and career

 Hüfner studied mathematics and physics at the Goethe University of Frankfurt and the Technical University of Darmstadt.
 After graduating from 1960 to 1966, he was a scientific assistant at the Institute for Technical Physics at the TU Darmstadt.
 In 1963 he received his doctorate there, supervised by Karl-Heinz Hellwege.
 In 1966 he obtained habilitation in physics.
-He was a guest researcher at the Technical University of Munich and at the Bell Telephone Laboratories in Murray Hill, N.Y., USA.
+He was a guest researcher at the Technical University of Munich and at the Bell Telephone Laboratories in Murray Hill, New Jersey, USA.
 From 1967 to 1968 he was a privatdozent at the TU Darmstadt and the doctoral supervisor of Peter Grünberg, who was awarded the Nobel Prize in Physics in 2007.

 In 1968 he received a call to the professorship for experimental physics at the Free University of Berlin as the successor to Professor Gerhard Simonsohn.
 In 1975, Hüfner moved to the professorship for experimental physics at Saarland University.
 In 1994 he became founding speaker of the Collaborative Research Center "Interface-determined Materials".
 In 2001 he took over the office of university vice president for planning and strategy, which he held until the beginning of 2003.
 In September 2003 he retired.